Paul Mellon: Yale University

 Paul Mellon's foremost philanthropic interest was his alma mater, Yale University.
 His most generous and well-known gifts established the Yale Center for British Art, but his legacy makes itself felt across the campus.

 Mellon's other major gift was to provide extensive funding to support the creation of two new undergraduate residential colleges at Yale, Ezra Stiles College and Morse College.
 Designed by Eero Saarinen, these colleges along with the Kahn-designed British Art Center demonstrated Mellon's commitment to bringing modern architecture to Yale.
 Perhaps most importantly, the additional undergraduate capacity that these colleges provided were a critical prerequisite to the ability of the university to transition to co-education.

-Beyond these capital gifts, Mellon endowed the deanships of each of Yale's 12 residential colleges.
+Beyond these capital gifts, Mellon endowed the masterships and deanships of each of Yale's 12 residential colleges.
 He created the Mellon Senior Forum program, which provides a weekly meal for seniors in each of the residential colleges where they can share progress on their senior essays and projects with one another.

 Mellon was active in the humanities at Yale.
 He provided the funding necessary to create the Directed Studies program of intense freshman-year focus on the humanities.
 He supported significantly the undergraduate theater studies program, and endowed named professorships in schools throughout the University, particularly in the humanities.

 Other philanthropy

+Paul and Bunny Mellon built a new sanctuary for Trinity Episcopal Church in Upperville, Virginia (1951-1960).
+The building was inspired by French churches of the twelfth and thirteenth centuries.

-Mellon was highly supportive of causes that advanced the preservation of horses, including the Grayson-Jockey Club Research Foundation.
-That organization allocates grants towards specific research projects for the safety, welfare, longevity and improvement of life for racehorses.
+Mellon was highly supportive of causes that advanced the preservation of horses, including the United States Jockey Club's Grayson-Jockey Club Research Foundation.
+This organization allocates grants towards specific research projects for the safety, welfare, longevity and improvement of life for racehorses.

-He donated the $1 million bonus that Sea Hero won in the Chrysler Triple Crown Challenge to the United States Jockey Club's Grayson-Jockey Club Research Foundation.
+He donated the $1 million bonus that Sea Hero won in the Chrysler Triple Crown Challenge to the Grayson-Jockey Club Research Foundation.
 Furthermore, he requested that double that amount be raised in response to his donation.
 That goal was met during the 1995–1996 fiscal year.
 Upon his death, he left yet another $2.5 million to the Foundation's endowment.

 In 1999, Paul Mellon bequeathed $8 million to the University of Cambridge in England for the Fitzwilliam Museum.
 During his lifetime he agreed that £1 million of that sum could be allocated to the museum's courtyard development and, under the terms of his will, following his death in 1999, his executors subsequently allocated a further $12.5 million to complete the renovations associated with the courtyard, including the re-lighting of all of the museum's galleries.
 The remaining balance was added to the Paul Mellon Fund which was established as a trust fund for the museum at the time of the bequest, the income from which is being used to support education, exhibitions and publications.